Elderberries: anti-oxidant, immune system

-Zen’s Elderberries are recognized as high anti-oxidant bead sized berries enjoyed widely for their ability to boost the immune system, protect the body against bacterial infection, and prevent the development of diabetes.
+Elderberries are recognized as high anti-oxidant bead sized berries enjoyed widely for their ability to boost the immune system, protect the body against bacterial infection, and prevent the development of diabetes and viruses (CoronaVirus Video).
 Organic elderberries are known to contain a ton of nutrients including minerals like Iron, Potassium, and Copper.
-Summary citation from Edible berries: Bioactive components and their effect on human health, an article published by the International Journal of Applied and Basic Nutritional Sciences.
+Summary citation from Edible berries: Bioactive components, an article published by the International Journal of Applied and Basic Nutritional Sciences.

 “Elderberry plant (Sambucus nigra) is a good source of protein, free and conjugated forms of amino acids, unsaturated fatty acids, fibre fractions, vitamins, antioxidants and minerals.
 Analysis of elderberry showed that it contains high biological activity components, primarily polyphenols, mostly anthocyanins, flavonols, phenolic acids and proanthocyanidins, as well as terpenes and lectins.”
 Similar to organic elderberries is

 Organic Echinacea, a caffeine free herb that mixes well with virtually every tea,

 Orange Tea Tonic a Vitamin C enriched dark tea.

 Zen’s Immunity Elixir is a popular caffeine free immune tea.